streamanalyze/streamanalyze.github.io/docs/md/vis/Geo_JSON.md

-# Visualizing geographical data using GeoJSON.
+# Visualizing geographical data using GeoJSON

 SA Studio supports visualization on Google Maps using [Geo JSON](https://geojson.org).
 You can try out and build your own GeoJSON object at [geojson.io](https://geojson.io).